 Does it taste like real eggs?

 A lot of commenters can attest that the taste is just like real egg salad!
-However, you can give it an even stronger “eggy” taste by using black salt (kala namak) in place or in addition to the regular salt.
+However, you can give it an even stronger “eggy” taste by stirring black salt (kala namak) in place of or in addition to the regular salt in the dressing.

-close up of 2 vegan egg salad sandwiches piled on top of each other.
+two vegan egg salad sandwiched piled on top of each other.

 Vegan Egg Salad